RobHarrand/robharrand.github.io/index.md

-## Welcome to my website on GitHub Pages
+## Rob Harrand's GitHub Pages Website

+This site gives an overview of my data science projects and completed courses.

 ### Public projects